taravancil/taravancil.com/content/about/index.md

 <!-- <p class="large-text">I'm a software engineer at <a href="https://indeed.com">Indeed</a>.
 I live in Austin, TX.</p> -->

-I'm a software engineer at [Indeed](https://indeed.com), where I work on a platform that teams use to build, test, and deploy their client-side applications.
+I'm a senior software engineer at [Indeed](https://indeed.com), where I work on the global header and a platform that teams use to build, test, and deploy their client-side applications.
 I live in Austin, TX.

+Outside of work, I enjoy bouldering, gardening, and cooking.

 I used to work at [Glitch](https://glitch.com) on the Developer Tools team, where we built a [collaborative](https://en.wikipedia.org/wiki/Operational_transformation) in-browser [code editor](https://glitch.com/edit).
 Before Glitch, I worked on [Beaker](https://beakerbrowser.com/about), an experimental browser that explores what happens when you integrate a peer-to-peer protocol into the Web.
 And before working on Beaker, I spent time at the [Recurse Center](https://www.recurse.com), an amazing community for programmers.